ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

   - `next` - the payload is data-bound and emitted to the corresponding stream.
   - `error` - the corresponding stream is terminated with a `graphql:SubscriptionError` carrying the GraphQL errors, and the ID is removed from the map.
   - `complete` - the corresponding stream is terminated with `()`, and the ID is removed from the map.
+- Messages received for an ID that is not in the map are ignored.
+Such messages can occur when the server sends events for an operation the user has already unsubscribed from, before the `complete` message reaches the server.
 - `ping` messages are answered with `pong` messages automatically, independent of any operation.

 #### Stream Semantics

 - `stream.next()` blocks until the next event, an error, or completion.
-- `stream.close()` sends a `complete` message for the corresponding operation ID, so the server stops sending events for that operation, per the protocol.
+- `stream.close()` removes the operation from the active-subscription map and then sends a `complete` message for the corresponding operation ID, so the server stops sending events for that operation, per the protocol.
+The removal happens locally before sending the message, since client-to-server `complete` messages are not acknowledged by the server; this guarantees that a user-closed operation is never resubscribed by the reconnection logic.
 - Closing the last active stream does not close the WebSocket connection; the connection is reused for future subscriptions and is closed only by the client's `close()` method.

 ### Example